ArvindChouhan/Multi_Material_LPBF_Cu_SS316L/README.md

 Prerequisites

 To compile and run this solver, you must have a working installation of OpenFOAM v2006.

 Set up the environment: Ensure your OpenFOAM environment is sourced (e.g., source $HOME/OpenFOAM/OpenFOAM-v2006/etc/bashrc).

-Compile the solver from directory: .\MMCS\MMCS
+Compile the solver from directory (.\MMCS\MMCS):

     wmake

     Upon successful compilation, the executable [Solver Name] will be located in your $FOAM_USER_APPBIN directory.

-📁 Directory Structure
+# 📁 Directory Structure
-Folder/File	Description
+Folder/File	Description:
 MMCS.C	Main C++ source file containing the solver loop and equation setup.
 Make/files	Specifies the source files to compile.
 Make/options	Specifies the necessary libraries and include paths.
-Raytracing directory is included.
-Case file is available for testing the solver.
+laserDTRM Folder, for ray tracing.

 # ⚙️ How to Run a Tutorial Case

-In case directory:
-Run the standard OpenFOAM setup utilities (if necessary):
+The repository contains example cases demonstrating the solver's capabilities.

+    Navigate to a tutorial case:
     Bash

+cd case/

+Run the standard OpenFOAM setup utilities:

 blockMesh
 setFields
 Execute the custom solver:
 MMCS

-View the results using ParaView: paraFoam
+View the results using ParaView:
+paraFoam